miklosduma/vue-notification/README.md

 ### Version 1.3.0 changes
 ❗️❗️❗️

 In version 1.3.0 velocity animation **is not a default option**.
-If you still want to use velicoty animations please take a look in [Velocity Animation](#velocity_animation) section.
+If you still want to use velicoty animations please take a look at [Velocity Animation](#velocity_animation) section.

 ### Install